maowang-code/machine-learning-for-solvent-recovery/README.md

-This is for the paper "Machine learning-assisted design of high-performance thin-film composite membranes for solvent recovery"
+This is for the paper "Machine learning-assisted design of thin-film composite membranes for solvent recovery"

 Requirments: